KernFerm/BubblesTheDev-WebBrowser/README.md

 * keep more browser behavior local and inspectable
 * give users better visibility into performance, stability, and diagnostics

-## What's New In 1.1.33 ✨
+## What's New In 1.2.1 ✨

-* Added a stronger multilingual system with smarter local language fallback and validation
+* Added a full browser profile manager with isolated profile storage, profile switching, and per-profile session restoration
-* Expanded browser localization coverage to `679` locale packs across `453` base languages
-* Kept runtime language switching local-first and more efficient
-* Added locale-aware formatting support for dates, times, numbers, currencies, plurals, relative time, and lists
-* Kept the broader accessibility layer with reader mode, per-site reading controls, keyboard-first navigation, reduced motion, and stronger contrast options
-* Reduced localization startup cost by deferring heavier diagnostics work off the normal launch path
-* Improved live language-switching performance
+* Set the browser profile system around up to `10` local profiles per installation
+* Added Guest Mode with non-persistent browsing cleanup on close
+* Added optional profile PIN protection, profile lock handling, and clearer profile-management controls
+* Added encrypted profile secrets, encrypted profile session snapshots, restore points, and safer backup or restore behavior
+* Expanded the profile security surface with clearer visibility into sessions, permissions, imports, and profile recovery state
+* Improved connected-account profile cards so linked identities can surface the account display name and avatar more clearly
+* Improved account-link popups so fresh sign-in windows behave more cleanly and abandoned auth windows release their local callback handling safely
+* Kept the broader multilingual system and extended the newer profile and auth UI strings through the browser localization pipeline
-* Kept the local AI, diagnostics, streaming isolation, and Windows-focused browser protections in place
+* Kept the existing accessibility, local AI, diagnostics, streaming isolation, and Windows-focused protection work in place

-In practical terms, this release is focused on turning the browser into a more globally scalable multilingual platform without weakening the local-first privacy model, the hardened runtime boundaries, or the recent accessibility work.
+In practical terms, this release is focused on turning the browser into a more complete local-first daily browser with stronger user-controlled profile separation, clearer connected-account behavior, and broader multilingual coverage for the newer browser-management surfaces.

 ## Main Features 🚀